telerik/kendo-ui-core/docs/web/datepicker/overview.md

 # DatePicker Overview

-[Kendo UI DatePicker widget](http://demos.telerik.com/kendo-ui/datepicker/index) allows the user to select a date from a calendar or via a direct input.
+The [Kendo UI DatePicker widget](http://demos.telerik.com/kendo-ui/datepicker/index) allows the user to select a date from a calendar or via a direct input.
 It also supports custom templates for its `month` view and configuration options for minimum and maximum dates, a start view and the depth of the navigation.

 ## Getting Started